-- Appropriate PPE
+Appropriate PPE Alcohol swabs

-- Primed NaCl IV solution set
+Primed NaCl IV solution set Sharps container

-- Large bore IV catheter
+Large bore IV catheter Tape/Tegaderm

-- Gauze dressing
+Gauze dressing

 - Don appropriate PPE. - Gather all required equipment. - Place the patient in a supine, head-down position with the head turned away from the side to be utilized for access. - Cleanse site appropriately with alcohol swab.
 Maintain aseptic technique throughout. - Align the IV catheter with the vein to be punctured. - □ Tourniquet the vein at the distal end, just above the clavicle, with the index finger of the non-dominant hand.
 Use the thumb of the same hand to anchor the proximal end of the vein. - Puncture the vein in the middle, between the angle of the jaw and the clavicle.
 To prevent the vein from rolling, select a point of bifurcation or puncture from the side.
-Maintain a 5-10-degree angle throughout the puncture. - Observe early for flashback along catheter and/or flash chamber. - Upon flashback, lower catheter to almost flush with the skin and advance another approximately 2 mm. - Slide the catheter over the needle and into the vein while maintaining anchor with index finger and thumb. - Remove the needle from the catheter and dispose of into a sharps container. - Release non-dominant hand anchor and use index finger to occlude catheter hub to prevent air from entering venous system.
-Thumb can be used to manually stabilize catheter hub at the same time. - Secure catheter and attach primed NaCI IV tubing set.
+Maintain a 5-10-degree angle throughout the puncture. - Observe early for flashback along catheter and/or flash chamber. - Upon flashback, lower catheter to almost flush with the skin and advance another approximately 2 mm. - Slide the catheter over the needle and into the vein while maintaining anchor with index finger and thumb. - □ Remove the needle from the catheter and dispose of into a sharps container. - Release non-dominant hand anchor and use index finger to occlude catheter hub to prevent air from entering venous system.
+Thumb can be used to manually stabilize catheter hub at the same time. - Secure catheter and attach primed NaCl IV tubing set.

-- Infection.
+Infection.

-- Profuse bleeding.
+Profuse bleeding.

-- Pneumothorax.
+D Pneumothorax.

-INTRAOSSEOUS (EZ IO®) CANNULATION
+APPENDIX A INTRAOSSEOUS (EZ-IO[®]) CANNULATION